opus1993/pubrepo/content/post/Designing_with_ggplot/index.md

   - R Markdown
 ---

-Malcolm Barrett at the University of Southern California explains the finer points of ggplot.
+Malcolm Barrett at the University of Southern California explains a couple of the finer points of ggplot.
 He also sets a very high standard for creating visuals for teaching the content.

 {{< figure src="Designing_ggplots.jpg" title="" lightbox="true" >}}